Aliases for CDK6 Gene

 GeneCards Summary for CDK6 Gene

 CDK6 (Cyclin Dependent Kinase 6) is a Protein Coding gene.
 Diseases associated with CDK6 include Microcephaly 12, Primary, Autosomal Recessive and Primary Autosomal Recessive Microcephaly.
-Among its related pathways are Cellular Senescence (REACTOME) and DNA Damage Response.
+Among its related pathways are C-MYB transcription factor network and Small cell lung cancer.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is CDK4.

 UniProtKB/Swiss-Prot Summary for CDK6 Gene